Jiehong/Zhudi/README.md

 # Versions
 Version 0.9 is made to work with python2 and is now obsolete.
 You should use version 1.0 and later instead.

+# Installation

+## Archlinux
+Zhudi is available in AUR.

+## Others
+You may install it thanks to Python setup tools:

+    python setup.py install

 # Launching
 Zhudi can be launched from the command line by providing it proper files.